erkemp3/book-library/README.md

 This project creates an app for managing a book library, using Sequelize, databases and express.js.

+An API was created to perform CRUD operations on a database.
+This will take JSON GET, POST, PATCH, PUT and DELETE requests to add, read, update or delete readers, books, authors and genres from a book library database.

 ### Install
 - Fork this repository
 - `git clone git@github.com:erkemp3/book-library.git`